Grading and Transcripts

 Credit is earned only by the grade of “S,” which is given for work equivalent to a “C” or higher.
 A grade of “U” is given for work which merits a grade below “C” and no credit is earned.
 Neither the “S” nor the “U” grade is included in the calculation of the grade point average.

 No more than four courses may be taken using the S/U grading option.
-Freshmen may not take a course S/U, sophomores may take one course per semester; juniors and seniors may take two courses per semester.
+First-year students may not take a course S/U, sophomores may take one course per semester; juniors and seniors may take two courses per semester.
 If a student enrolls in a course S/U and subsequently changes to traditional letter grading prior to the deadline or withdraws, the course will not be included in the four-course S/U limit.
 Courses graded solely as S/U are not included in the four-course limit.

 A student electing S/U grading may designate a minimum acceptable grade “A” through “C.” If the earned grade equals or exceeds this minimum grade, then the actual earned grade will be recorded on the transcript and computed in the GPA.
 This does not change the course’s S/U basis, and the course counts toward the maximum of four.
 The student shall declare an intention to be graded S/U by the deadline published in the academic calendar.